emaksim/SingletonWithIOC/README.md

 # SingletonWithIOC

-Trying to make a Singleton via IOC
+Trying to make a Singleton via IoC